 On Wednesday, November 13th, the Financial Communications Society hosted its final 2019 luncheon event in Chicago, which took place at the Union League Club.
 In attendance were financial marketing and communications professionals, media agencies, and investment and wealth management executives — including an esteemed keynote speaker from the CFA Institute.
+Here are our 5 takeaways from the FCS event “What High-Net-Worth Investors Want from Their Financial Advisors”

 With a focus on findings from The Next Generation of Trust: A Global Survey on the State of Investor Trust by the CFA Institute, several factors influencing decisions of high-net-worth investors (across multiple demographic criteria) were explored.
 These factors are prescient in helping financial advisors identify how they should tailor their approach to better market themselves.